Things to Know Before Traveling to Ngari

 The Fact of Ngari - the Most “Tibetan” Part of Tibet

-Located in the west of Tibet, Ngari is known for the desolate off-the-beaten-path landscape.
-But except for the holy Mt.
-Kailash and the sacred Lake Manasarovar, what else do you know about it?
+Located in the west of Tibet, Ngari is known for its desolate off-the-beaten-path landscape.
 Let’s unveil this mysterious prefecture of Tibet.